Cian Molloy asks financial advisers to bust misconceptions that surround applying for home loans

 You need to have mortgage approval in place so you can move fast — in Dublin, the average time to sell a house is four weeks, so if you are not ready to go you will miss out.

 Some lenders will require you to identify a property within your budget as part of the application process, says Loreto Moore, of Moore Mortgage Brokers in Donabate.
 Once you have loan approval in principle, you don’t necessarily have to buy that house.
+Make sure you shop around to get the right mortgage for your property.
+It doesn’t hurt to go to multiple banks and local banks, like Silver Leaf, to try and find the right mortgage for you.

 It takes ages to get mortgage approval